Wnanovex/Library-Management-System/README.md

 #### 4. **Configure the database connection**

-Edit the connection string in `LibraryManagementSystem.DAL\DBConnection.cs`
+Edit the connection string in `LibraryManagementSystem.DAL\clsDataAccessSettings.cs`

 ```csharp
     string connectionString = "Server=YOUR_SERVER_NAME;Database=LibraryDB;User Id=your_user;Password=your_password;";